-Back the outside layers with some thin cotton batting and hold the layers together with some machine quilting.
-I just followed the line of the zigzags in the fabric.
+Back the outside layers with some thin cotton batting and hold the layers together with some machine quilting (if you didn’t already quilt it as part of your embellishment).
+For the cat/dog cover, I just followed the line of the zigzags in the fabric.
 Easy peasy!
 Since the tablet is lined you don’t even need to back the batting.

 So.
 You’ve cut your pieces, added any fanciness you like, and quilted in some padding.
 Time to start sewing it all together.
 This is super easy.

 Sew your front to your back, right sides together, using 1/4″ seam allowance.
 Sew down one side, across the bottom, and up the other side.
 Don’t forget to backstitch at the beginning and end of your stitching.

 Do the same thing with your two lining pieces except leave a 3-4 inch opening in the bottom for turning the whole thing right side out later.